FRECHOURENAULT-Marc/FS_ENGINE/README.md

 ## Setup
 - Run bin/make.bat
 - Open ide/FSEngine.sln
-- Choose "Game" project as starting project
+- Choose "Game" or "Sandbox" project as starting project
 - We suggest you to run it in Debug mode

 ### Additionnal notes